unlhcc/OSG-UserTraining-MWBD-2019/novice/DHTC/04-HTCondor-Submitting.md

 * `condor_history -long username` gives a LOT of extended information about your past jobs, ordered as key-value pairs.
 Try it with your a single job from your last cluster:

     $ condor_history -long ######.0

-    Included among these attributes is the `RemoteWallClockTime` parameter, which tells how long your job ran on the remote worker.
-How might you collect this value across all your historical jobs?
-(Remember that the `grep` command can be used to pick out specific patterns from text.)

 <!-- <div class="keypoints" markdown="1">